HTTP Request

 - None - Basic Authentication - Client Certificate

 Specifies if authentication is needed for the request.
 And if so, what type of authentication.
-When the ‘Basic Authentication’ is specified, a simple username/password suthentication is used.
+When the ‘Basic Authentication’ is specified, a simple username/password authentication is used.
 In this case the Username and Password properties are displayed.
 When the ‘Client Certificatie’ authentication is used, the user is asked to specify the client certificate.
 The certificate must be available in WEM.

 Request Body